Skip to main content

 1. Initiate Request: The user submits a PeginRequest to all brokers, specifying the UTXOs for deposit, the target Bitlayer Network address, and a Bitcoin address for transaction change.

-2. Preparation: A broker responds with a complete Pegin transaction and the associated transaction graph.
-The user must carefully verify its correctness, ensuring all parameters meet their expectations.
+2. Preparation: Each broker responds with a complete Pegin transaction and the associated transaction graph.
+The user must carefully verify all received transaction graphs for correctness, ensuring their parameters meet all expectations.

-3. Broadcast & Mint: After verification, the user broadcasts the Pegin transaction on the Bitcoin network.
-Once the Pegin transaction is confirmed on L1, the Bitcoin Light Client on L2 (as described in Chapter 4) recognizes it.
-Anyone can then submit a proof of this transaction to the Bridge contract on L2, which triggers the minting of an equivalent amount of BTC to the user's specified address.
+3. Broadcast & Mint: After verification, the user issues the Pegin transaction on the Bitcoin network.
+Once the Pegin transaction is confirmed on L1, it is detected by the Bitcoin Light Client on the Bitlayer Network (as described in Chapter 4), which in turn triggers the Bitlayer protocol to automatically generate an intrinsic transaction.
+This transaction then calls the Bridge contract to mint the equivalent amount of BTC to the user's specified address.

 After fronting the funds, the Broker needs to reclaim their capital from the protocol through the security mechanism detailed below.